Sofabaton X1 Review – One Year Update

 Our Take: Part Two

 As I said earlier, Sofabaton seems committed to working the bugs out of this remote.
-It may take them a bit to get there, but I am confident they will get there.
+It may take a bit to get there, but I am confident they will.
 I used an early Harmony remote, and it was not good.
 It took Logitech years to get them to the polished form we all remember.
 If we (as users) hadn’t worked with Harmony and stuck with them, they would have folded a long time ago.

 So if you need something more than the Sofabaton U1, but don’t want something as expensive as Control4, then the Sofabaton X1 is the best choice.
 So I think it’s 90% to where it needs to be.
 That may not be good enough for those looking for a plug-and-play solution…yet.
-For those enthusiasts that are willing to put in the time, this is about the only universal remote option left.
+This is the only universal remote option for enthusiasts willing to put in the time.
 And 90% is way better than 0%.